-6.1 What is the tax treatment of the principal forms of Alternative Investment Funds identified in question 2.1?
+6.1 What is the tax treatment of the principal forms of Alternative Investment Funds and local asset holding companies identified in question 2.1?

-Public Funds are an exception to the general tax regime since, among other benefits, they are not subject to corporate income tax (CIT^{}) on profits earned or accrued.
+Public Funds are an exception to the general tax regime since, among other benefits, they are not subject to corporate income tax (CIT) on profits earned or accrued.
 Thus, taxation may be deferred until actual distribution is made to Public Fund investors in case they are the final taxpayers.
 FIPs are subject to the same taxation applicable to Public Funds.

-6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.3?
+6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.4?